 Dong Quai is one of the phytoestrogenic plants.
-It contains that works similarly with in the body.
-And because the symptoms felt by menopausal women are due to the declining level of hormones such as estrogen, phytoestrogen works by filling up the needed hormones, which results to reduction or elimination of menopausal symptoms.
+It contains phytoestrogens that work similarly with estrogen in the body.
+And because the symptoms felt by menopausal women are due to the declining level of hormones such as estrogen, phytoestrogen works by filling up the needed hormones, which results in a reduction or elimination of menopausal symptoms.

 Other Uses of Dong Quai

-Dong Quai is also used as blood purifier that could help illnesses like hypertension, joint pain, infertility, ulcers, , constipation and allergy attacks.
-Some take Dong Quai by mouth to treat skin discolorations and .
+Dong Quai is also used as blood purifier that could help illnesses like hypertension, joint pain, infertility, ulcers, anemia, constipation and allergy attacks.
+Some take Dong Quai by mouth to treat skin discolorations and psoriasis.

 Risks of Dong Quai

 The use of Dong Quai is possibly safe when taken by mouth.
-However, taking Dong Quai orally or when applied to skin increases the sensitivity of the skin to sunrays.
-This might cause a greater risk to cancer.
+However, taking Dong Quai orally or when applied to the skin increases the skin’s sensitivity to sun rays.
+This might cause a greater risk of cancer.
 Moreover, taking Dong Quai for a long period of time is possibly unsafe, as it contains carcinogens or components that may cause cancer.

 Dong Quai is not recommended for pregnant women as it may affect the muscles of the uterus.
-There also has been a report where a pregnant woman who took Dong Quai on her first trimester resulted to birth defects.
-On the other hand, there is not enough evidence of Dong Quai’s safety for breastfeeding women; therefore it is not advised for both.
+There was also a report where a pregnant woman who took Dong Quai in her first trimester resulted in congenital defects.
+On the other hand, there is not enough evidence of Dong Quai’s safety for breastfeeding women; therefore, it is not advised for both.

 Using Dong Quai could also slow down blood clotting.
-It is not recommended for individuals with bleeding disorders, about to undergo surgery, and those with.
+It is not recommended for individuals with bleeding disorders to undergo surgery and those with protein S deficiency.